ChrisDuffley/stationPlaylist/readme.md

 * Press R to hear remaining time for the currently playing track.
 * Press Shift+R to get a report on library scan progress.
 * Press C to let NVDA announce name and duration of the currently playing track.
+* Press Shift+C to let NVDA announce name and duration of the upcoming track if any.
 * Press E to get count and labels for encoders being monitored.
 * Press I to obtain listener count.
 * Press Q to obtain various status information about Studio including whether a track is playing, microphone is on and others.
-* Press F1 to show a help dialog which lists available commands.
+* Press F1 or H to show a help dialog which lists available commands.

 ## Track alarms